nasane/moarTP/README.md

     /sethome     [location]                                     : set your personal home location /gohome                                                     : go to your personal home location /whereis     [player]                                       : retrieve the nearest public location to a player

+# Important Note:
+It is very important that servers running previous versions (<0.71) of this plugin update to the newest version of moarTP!
+Minecraft is beginning to allow players to change usernames, which could make it possible for players to alter or delete other players' locations.
+As of v0.71, moarTP will automatically switch to using unique player identifiers, which prevents this kind of abuse.
+The plugin will appear the same to users and can continue to be used in the same way as before.

 # Instructions for use: